Skip to main content

 A stored procedure governance policy applies to sets of users and database accounts, and controls execution of stored procedures.

-• In the Specify policy parameters panel, add the names of all the stored procedures for which you want to have execution control.
-In that same screen, you can also choose whether to alert on or block the execution.
+• In the Specify policy parameters panel, add the names of all the stored procedures for which you want to have execution control (wildcards can be used).
+You can also choose whether to alert on or block the execution.

 User Segmentation